erikrose/blessings/README.rst

 custom colors.
 This is because there's no way to tell the terminal to undo certain pieces of formatting, even at the lowest level.

-You might notice that the above aren't the typical incomprehensible terminfo capability names; we alias a few of the harder-to-remember ones for readability.
+You might also notice that the above aren't the typical incomprehensible terminfo capability names; we alias a few of the harder-to-remember ones for readability.
 However, you aren't limited to these: you can reference any string-returning capability listed on the `terminfo man page`_ by the name under the "Cap-name" column: for example, ``term.rum``.